howtographql/howtographql/content/graphql/basics/2-core-concepts.md

 ---
 title: Core Concepts
-pageTitle: GraphQL Core Concepts
+pageTitle: GraphQL Core Concepts Tutorial
+description: "Learn about the basic GraphQL language concepts, such as Queries, Mutations, Subscriptions and the GraphQL Schema & SDL.
+Try them out in your own sandbox."
 question: "What are GraphQL subscription used for?"
 answers: ["Event-based realtime functionality", "Schema-based realtime functionality", "You use them to subscribe to the GraphQL Weekly newsletter", "They combine Queries and Mutations and allows you to read and write data"]
 correctAnswer: 0
-description: "In this chapter, you learn about the basic GraphQL concepts, such as Queries, Mutations, Subscriptions and the GraphQL Schema"
 videoId: NeQfq0U5LnI
 duration: 15
 ---